The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 - Is the 2100 Series an oscillating brush?

 - No. It is a Sonic electric toothbrush.

 - How many cleaning modes does the 2100 have?

-- The 2100 has just 1 cleaning mode known as ‘Clean Mode’, with 2 brushing intensities.
+- The 2100 has just 1 cleaning mode known as ‘Clean Mode’.
 It lasts for 2 minutes.